kevinkirkl3y/PierresAuth.Solution/README.md

 3. Open within your text editor and navigate to the `PierresAuth.Solution/PierresAuth` folder and run `dotnet restore` in your console.

 ### AppSettings
 * This project requires an AppSettings file.
-Create your `appsettings.json` file in the main RecordCollection file following the format below.
+Create your `appsettings.json` file in the main PierresAuth file following the format below.
 Use your unique password that you created duing MySQLWorkbench installation:

 ```
 {